ministryofjustice/service_assessments/phases/v1/alpha.md

 Service Manager able to:

-* explain how they deploy during the alpha and test before deploying
+* Explain how they deploy during the alpha and test before deploying
-* explain how and where they do performance testing for the alpha service
+* Explain how and where they do performance testing for the alpha service
-* explain how they preview new features before deploying them to the alpha service
+* Explain how they preview new features before deploying them to the alpha service
-* explain their ongoing penetration testing during the alpha
+* Explain their ongoing penetration testing during the alpha
-* explain their browser and device testing during the alpha
+* Explain their browser and device testing during the alpha

 ### 25